In a reef tank, the flow of water is essential for the corals and fish that are used to waves and currents in the oceans.

 Talking of routine maintenance, for a powerhead, this should be once every two months to avoid clogging.

 8. Noise Pollution

 Powerheads are generally low-noise devices.
 The noise they make is insignificant, considering they are mostly submerged.

-However, the unfortunate truth is, some make the kind of noise you may not be able to tolerate.
+However, the unfortunate truth is some make the kind of noise you may not tolerate.

 I speak from personal experience, by the way.
 When you have your fish tank in the sitting room, the sound could be bothersome if you end up with a noisy device.

 So here is what you should consider when it comes to sound as you buy a powerhead:

 You should ensure you acquire only the silent models if you are concerned about the noise.

 What’s The Best Aquarium Powerhead For A Natural Reef Tank?

 With all that said, I am going to review some units, so that you can choose the best one and be sure that your aquarium powerhead of choice satisfies the flow requirements of your corals.